Search for the production of dark matter candidates in association with heavy dimuon resonance using the CMS open data for pp collisions at $\sqrt{s}$ = 8 TeV: Results

-Where the first $\Pi$-product accounts for the signal strength ($\mu$), our parameter of interest, and the second $\Pi$-product is for the nuisance parameters ($\theta$).
-Using of shape analysis applied to the $\slashed{P}^{corr}_{T}$ distributions, we have constructed the signal strength as a function of the model free parameters to be constrained, the limits obtained are introduced at the next section.
+where the first $\pi$-product accounts for the signal strength ($\mu = \sigma / \sigma_{th} $), our parameter of interest and the second $\Pi$-product is for the nuisance parameters ($\theta$), which accounts for the background normalization and the systematic uncertainties. $s_i$ and $b_i$ are number of signal and background events per each bin, respectively, estimated from the simulation, while $u_{j}$ is a function of $\theta$ that gives the expectation value for each bin in the control sample used to constrain this nuisance parameters.
+Using of shape analysis applied to the $\slashed{p}^{corr}_{T}$ distributions, we have constructed the signal strength as a function of the model free parameters to be constrained, the limits obtained are introduced at the next section.